COPS-IITBHU/csoc-2021-task5-Django-REST-Framework/README.md

 - ### Collaborator feature (100 points)

 ## Deadline
 You'll have a week to complete this task.
-Hence, the deadline of this task is 15th May, 2020.

 ## Submission
 * Follow the instructions to setup and run this project.